voicebase/voicebase-docs/docs/how-to-guides/transcripts.md

 ## JSON Transcript

-Retrieve a JSON-formatted transcript with metadata using a `GET` against the `transcripts` collection under the `media` item.
+Retrieve a JSON-formatted transcript with metadata using a `GET` against the `transcript` resource under the `media` item.

 Make a GET on the /media/$MEDIA_ID/transcript resource.